sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/guides/your_first_rule.md

 ### Logic if the Proposed Username Exceeds the Max Length

 If the full name exceeds the `MAX_USERNAME_LENGTH` the rule will check whether the length of the first name is greater than the MAX_USERNAME_LENGTH minus 2 (in the case below 10) characters of the first name - this allows for the period `.` and the first character of the last name to take up the remaining two characters.
 If the first name is less than the `MAX_USERNAME_LENGTH` the rule will use the full first name for the username with the period `.` and the first character of the last name appended.
 After the username is determined, a call to `isUnique( username )` is made.
-This uses the IDNRuleUtil class to check Active Directory if the username exists.
+This uses the ISCRuleUtil class to check Active Directory if the username exists.
 You will add in that function shortly.

 ```java
 if(fullName.length() > MAX_USERNAME_LENGTH) {